century-arcade/xd/README.md

 # .xd futureproof crossword format

 .xd is a corpus-oriented format, modeled after the simplicity and intuitiveness of the markdown format.
-It supports 99.99% of published crosswords, and is intended to be convenient for bulk analysis of crosswords by both humans and machines, from either the present or the future.
+It supports 99.99% of published crosswords, and is intended to be convenient for bulk analysis of crosswords by both humans and machines, from the present and into the future.

 ## xdfile.py